 Dianova's transnational dimension on three continents, its historic vocation of support for the most vulnerable people, the position it occupies and its relations within the hearts of several international institutions, make up a critical mass that enables the organization to occupy a privileged position and to have the voices of civil society and the third sector heard.

 Relationships between Dianova International and Federations of NGOs, Commissions & International Organizations

-(We've utilized organizations' and agencies' most commonly used names or acronyms)
+(Organizations' and agencies' most commonly used names or acronyms are used)

 Dianova's special consultative status to the ECOSOC allows for: a better access to the United Nations' many subsidiary bodies and to UNESCO, the attendance to meetings of functional commissions as an observer (CND, CSW, etc.), the organization of side-events and the possibility to make written declarations.
 In addition, a number of delegates from Dianova are entitled to attend UN-organized conferences.

 ECOSOC status is both an acknowledgement of Dianova's professional quality and a guarantee that each one of Dianova's member organizations will always be committed to respecting human rights and a good work ethic in their areas of expertise.

 The United Nations (UN) established the International Conventions dedicated to combat substance abuse by coordinated international actions, and signed by most world countries.
 The UN is the organization with larger competences and influence in the field of narcotic drugs.
 Two of the United Nations' subsidiary bodies – the CND and the UNODC – are specifically in charge of the drug sector; their headquarters are located in Vienna.